kamac/HeaderHeaven/README.md

 	headersPath sourcesPath
 	...

-The paths are relative, so for example:
+The paths are relative to the executable, so for example:

 	MyProject/include/ MyProject/src/